Break it Up

 Your goal is simply to include strides at various points throughout the run.

-These can either be done at fixed intervals (every kilometre/mile or every five minutes works well) or whenever you feel like it.
+These can either be done at fixed intervals (every mile, kilometer, or every five minutes works well) or whenever you feel like it.
 Another option is to perform a stride everytime you see a particular landmark, such as a dog walker or cyclist.
 Beware though, you can come unstuck with this strategy when you set out for a run on National Dog Walking Day or similar!

 This type of run can also be done with a group.
 Since strides are so short and infrequent, differences in ability among the runners won't affect anybody's opportunity to work at their own pace.
+There's also no problem with everybody taking a short walk after each stride to recover and regroup.

 Remember to keep the length of the strides short and allow plenty of recovery time between each.